 Now, some of us aren’t really fly and flop people.
 No matter how much your therapist tells you it will do you good.
 The will to ‘relax’ by a pool for weeks on end is there, but reading a thick book has never really been my style.
 I appreciate good literature, but it must be paired with an escapist itinerary to keep me occupied once the pool has lost its azure allure.
 A sharp intake of breath; tennis, water skiing, diving, snorkelling, waterfalls, temples, sailing, windsurfing, go-karts, ATV safaris, golf, fishing and bungee jumping if you are that way inclined.
 You can have the best of both worlds, with child care.
 For me, there were two items very high on my list.
 The Samui Elephant sanctuary was top and what a thoroughly enriching experience it was.
 It’s the islands first sanctuary and is set on forested land offering a safe retirement home for elephants who have worked exhausting hours in the logging and tourism industries.
 Feed them, walk with them and watch them socialise.
 You don’t need to climb on them to be captivated by their beauty.

 The second item on my list, sailing.
 Not America’s Cup or Volvo Ocean Race.
 I am not a Helly Hansen owning ocean wanderer, but I do have an affinity with the sea.
-Samujana has a range of sailing vessels within their armada.
+Samujana has a range of sailing vessels within its armada.
 From the salubrious traditional Sailing Junk Yacht ready to entertain large groups, to the ‘Kindred Spirit’ catamaran.
 A thirteen-meter cat available for charter complete with paddleboards and an array of toys.
 Sitting across the water from Koh Samui’s north eastern corner are the islands of Koh Som and Koh Lum Mu Noi.
 Put plainly they are relatively untouched.
 Our troop having sailed at midday, headed out to the islands before embarking to the shoreline on paddleboards.
-I had opted to stay aboard the boat and play drones with the captain who was reticent to pilot the small craft himself.
 As the sun came down and the drinks came up to the deck, all was right with the world.
-Sea air, an ice-cold beer and views that only Tolkien could have imagined.
+Sea air, an ice-cold cocktail and views that only Tolkien could have imagined.

 So, you, like me, are now dreaming of tropical palms and days spent chasing the sun around the island, cocktail in hand.
 Of course, you don’t need to visit Samujana if you are not specifically buying.
 You can always rent one of the properties to see if it suits your proclivities and tastes.